 International Herald Tribune, Los Angeles Times, Miami Herald, San

-Francisco Chronicle, Petroleum Review Magazine, The Nation, In These
+Francisco Chronicle, Petroleum Review Magazine, In These

 Times, Washington Post, Cambridge University Review of International